Photo by Zach Michaud

 You value your ceremony and want it to be deeply meaningful.

-You might be spiritual, but not religious, or trying to blend multiple faiths into your ceremony as you blend your families together.
+You might be spiritual-not-religious, or trying to blend multiple faiths into your ceremony as you blend your families together.

 You might be a humanist or atheist.